raupy/AYTO/README.md

 from the matching nights and thereby find out that some contestants must surely make a couple, while others can’t possibly be one.
 However, it can be quite difficult to get it all right, because, even with the clues, there are still SO many possible combinations.
+It’s actually a pretty fun puzzle to solve programmatically with R. Isn’t it remarkable that therefore this really trashy TV show can be considered educational TV!

-This R project solves the puzzle and symbolically wins the prize money 💰💰
+## Let’s win the prize money 💰💰

-Look at the data table below to get a feeling about the problem:
+Look at the data table below to get a feeling about the problem.
+A number x means that this couple sat together in the matching night x, like Alex and Finnja in matching night 2.

 |           | Aurelia       | Finnja  | Jacky      | Jill | Kathleen            | Melina        | Sarah   | Steffi  | Jules                  | Walentina  | Vanessa |
 |-----------|:--------------|:--------|:-----------|:-----|:--------------------|:--------------|:--------|:--------|:-----------------------|:-----------|:--------|